Connect to Thrift

 +---------------------------------------------------------+--+

-You can query using the unique database name including the lowercase database ID, for example, database_fjf3y28066y5jxj2b0gz4g85__metabric_data
+You can query using the unique database name, which includes the lowercase database ID (for example, database_fjf3y28066y5jxj2b0gz4g85__metabric_data

-.
-If the database is within the same username and project you used to connect to the Thrift server, you can query using only the database name, for example, metabric_data
+).
+If the database is in the same username and project used to connect to the Thrift server, you can use only the database name (for example, metabric_data

 0: jdbc:hive2://query.us-east-1.apollo.dnanex> use metabric_data;

-You may also find databases stored in other projects if you specify the project context in the LIKE
+Databases stored in other projects can be found by specifying the project context in the LIKE

 option of SHOW DATABASES